bufferapp/convertice/README.md

 # Convertice

 This repository contains code and resources for a Trial Conversion Forecasting Model.
-The goal of the model is to accurately predict how likely to convert is an user that finished their trial.
+The goal is to accurately predict how likely an user is to convert after 5 days in a trial.

 ## Defining the Problem